decuant/wxLua535Win10/README.md

 ## Notes

-1. If you use ZeroBrane then be aware that by default the Lua 5.3 in use is the one shipped with ZeroBrane, which is ok.
+1. If you use ZeroBrane then be aware that by default the Lua 5.3 in use is the one shipped with ZeroBrane, which is ok, but not the original 5.3.5.

 2. You might have to fix your existing code because of the many deprecated constants and (some) functions in wxWidgets, the latest release I was using was wxWidgets 2.8.12.